mudavathkalyan/MERN-STACK/AgriVision/README.md

   <img src="Logo1.jpeg" width="500" >
 </p>

+# MINI PROJECT using MERN
-## 🌱Agricultural Web Application for University Project Built with Reactjs + Expressjs + Nodejs + MongoDB (MERN)💻
+## 🌱Agricultural Web Application Project Built with Reactjs + Expressjs + Nodejs

+# The purpose of Agri Vision Project is to provide connections between different roles in the agriculture industry.
+As the farmers are not getting a fair price for their goods because of contractors.
+This app removes the requirement of contractors for farmers.
+Farmers can buy their required needs for farming from Sellers and they can also sell their products to the Consumers

 ## Features

-- ChatBot
-- Seller Profile
-- Add/Delete Products
-- Edit Profile
-- Add/Edit Personal & Company Address
+# Admin
+- Manages overall web application

-- Farmer Profile
+# Farmer Profile
 - Add/Delete Grains
 - Edit Profile
 - Add/Edit Address
-- Buy Seeds/Pesticides or Rent Machines
+- Buy Seeds/Pesticides or Rent Machines from suppliers
-- Buy Loan & Credit Card
+- cart management

-- Consumer
+# Consumer
 - Edit Profile
 - Add/Edit Address
 - Buy Materials From Farmer
 - Payapal Gateway
-- Cart Page
+- Cart management
 - Change Quantity

-- Remove Product from Cart Page and much more
+# seller
+- Edit Profile
+- Add/Edit Address
+- Supply materials

+# weather
+-enter places manually or by single click on map
+-get the weather information throught map apis i.e street map api

+# chat bot
+- can use a chatbot to solve his problems and related queries.

 ## Usage
 ### ES Modules in Node

 Used ECMAScript Modules in the backend in this project.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.